How To Watch Bruins, Red Sox Coverage Friday On NESN Networks

 The Bruins and the Red Sox will be in game action simultaneously Friday night.

-But fret not, Boston fans.
+But don’t worry, Boston fans.
 You can catch every second of both contests thanks to NESN networks.

-The B’s and Florida Panthers will aim to take an early advantage in their best-of-seven series in Game 3 at FLA Live Arena with the series tied at 1-1.
-NESN will air the game in full after an hour of pregame coverage beginning at 6:30 p.m.
-ET.
-NESN also will offer an hour of Bruins postgame action once the final horn sounds.
+The Red Sox are back at Fenway Park after a day off, where they will take on the Cleveland Guardians.
+NESN and NESN+ will simulcast “Friday Night Fenway” starting at 5:30 p.m.
+ET and “Red Sox First Pitch” at 6 p.m.
+NESN+ will carry the rest of Sox pregame coverage and first pitch, which is scheduled at 7 p.m.
+Stay tuned after the final out for full postgame coverage.

-The Red Sox, meanwhile, start their six-game road trip in Milwaukee to take on the Brewers at American Family Field.
-Sox coverage can be found on NESN+ with postgame coverage on both NESN and NESN+ upon the completion of Bruins postgame coverage.
+The Black and Gold head to Florida to take on the Panthers in Game 6 of the first round of the Stanley Cup playoffs at FLA Live Arena.
+Pregame coverage starts at 6:30 p.m. on NESN, and puck drop is scheduled at 7:30 p.m.
+Don’t forget to stay tuned after the final horn for postgame coverage.

-And if you’re on the go, both the Bruins-Panthers and Red Sox-Brewers games can be watched via NESN 360.
+And, of course, both the Bruins-Panthers and Guardians-Red Sox games can be watched via NESN 360.

 Here’s a breakdown of Friday’s slate on NESN networks.
 All times are Eastern.